guimachiavelli/01/src/text/orgone-land.md

 none

 ## rim
+It’s super effective! the guy starts yelling “simply imagine the skies clear, blowing air out of your mouth with gold energy will help accelerate the process.
+You have more power than you realize.
+The radionic enhancement with bio-resonance comes from my balls, from your balls, from everyone’s balls”. [[tongue power]], [[orgonejaculation]] or [[ride his cock]]?

+## tongue power
+you reach out further inside his anus, your tongue is amazing, you feel that kundalini filling your mouth, producing the Trees of Life of Homo Revolution. branches sprout of your mouth saying  “we affirm that the revolution that must bring freedom and equality can not be made in the name of a cock or a pair of balls but in the name of humanity. do you [[swallow the kundalini]], [[vomit orgone]] or [[recite God and the State]]

+## swallow the kundalini
 none

+## vomit orgone
+none

+## recite God and the State
+none

+## orgonejaculation
+none

+## ride his cock
+none

 ## fist
-you cut to the chase and fist the guy with the potency of a hundred suns. he smiles whilst you talk about how sexqueero-anarchism is living force in the affairs of your life, constantly creating new conditions. [[pump it more]], [[talk about emma goldman]] or [[jerk him off]]?
+you cut to the chase and fist the guy with the potency of a hundred suns. he smiles whilst you talk about how sexqueeranarchism is a living force in the affairs of your life, constantly creating new conditions. [[pump it more]], [[talk about emma goldman]] or [[jerk him off]]?

 ## pump it more
 none